anushapriyagalam/emoji_translator/README.md

 # emoji_translator
-Created with CodeSandbox
+Emoji Dictionary Web App

-Website developed with React using CodeSandbox, which takes the emojis as input by clicking on the dictionary list given or manually and displays the meaning of emoji selected.
+Developed a website using JavaScript in CodeSandbox, allowing users to input emojis.
+The app displays the meaning of the selected emoji when clicked from a provided dictionary list or entered manually.